zacoppotamus/citibikes-ny/readme.md

 Grab Data
 ===
-Dataset is too big for github so hosting it on [dropbox](https://www.dropbox.com/s/6zuhiprdt043spi/citibikedata.csv)
+Dataset is too big for github so hosting it on [dropbox](https://www.dropbox.com/s/6zuhiprdt043spi/citibikedata.csv).
+Add it to ./dataset/

 Installation
 ===